 We believe that maximum scientific success can only be achieved through cooperation.
 This requires a broad informed base, available (financial) resources and the right tools for collaborative work.
 The Leibniz Research Alliance “Bioactive Compounds and Biotechnology” has developed and aligned their measures to this metric: the advancement of science, raising of public awareness and provisioning of initial (seed money) funding.

-Call for Covid-19 seed money proposals
+Covid-19 seed money projects

 One challenge in cooperation is the unequal access to scientific information, analysis tools and other resources.
 In general, the trend is moving towards open access publications and free access to databases and tools (GoFAIR, Open Source).
 However, numerous resources are not available for the public and therefore offer competitive advantages for their users.
 Data, expertise and sample material of scientific working groups represent often isolated resources of knowledge.
 Sharing these information with determined coordination and rules is conceivable for many scientists.
 So far, however, there is no well-organized platform with a secure and resource-saving manner.
 Practically all existing projects are organized centrally and mostly they lack support for the specific requirements of chemists.
 The project Leibniz Bioactives Cloud was therefore initiated to create a distributed (decentralized) platform for the exchange and analysis of data that correspond to certain issues of drug discovery.